iAmMe27/WoD/README.md

 [Download Visual C++ Redistributable Package.](https://docs.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170)

 ### Setup your Page File
-Skyrim modlists need a large amount of memory purely because of the amount of *stuff* in them - especially modlists on the larger side or with a lot going on.
+Fallout 4 modlists need a large amount of memory purely because of the amount of *stuff* in them - especially modlists on the larger side or with a lot going on.
 For the best experience, you should setup a pagefile of at least **20GB** - yes, even if you have a million GB of RAM.
 To setup your pagefile;

 1. Hold down the *LEFT* Windows key and press **R**
 2. Type in `systempropertiesadvanced` in the run box and then press ENTER